bwaynesu/BComponentComparator/README.md

 - Prefab assets are not supported (use Prefab instances in the scene instead)
 - Very large numbers of columns (50+) may impact performance
+- Some asset types may require Display Mode adjustment for proper rendering (see Display Mode Customization above)

 ## License